babettelips/0889376_MasterThesis_SageImplementation_BabetteLips_2MMR30/README.md

 without loading the program ```method.sage``` first.

 ## Code examples
-To find the efficiencies of the applicable polynomial multiplication methods of Dilithium's parameter sets on a platform with word size 32 and ratio 4.0, run the following script:
+To find the number of additions and multiplication performed by the applicable polynomial multiplication methods of Dilithium's parameter sets on a platform with word size 64 and ratio 1.0, run the following script:

 ```
-efficiency(dilithium(4.0, 32), 4.0)
+dilithium(1.0, 64)
 ```

-To find the number of additions and multiplication performed by the applicable polynomial multiplication methods of parameter set 2 of Falcon on a platform with word size 64 and ratio 1.0, run the following script:
+To also find the efficiencies of the applicable polynomial multiplication methods of Dilithium's parameter sets on a platform with word size 64 and ratio 1.0, run the following script:

 ```
-falcon(1.0, 64, 2)
+efficiency(dilithium(1.0, 64), 1.0)
 ```

 To find all results for the applicable polynomial multiplication methods of Saber and Kyber on a platform with word size 16 and ratio 3.0, runn the following script: